tainacan/tainacan-metadata-type-url/tainacan-url-metadata-type/readme.txt

 = 0.0.6 =
 * Allows markdown links to display labels like this: [label](url)
+* Adds option to display link with a button style
 * Validates url input on the server side instead of frontend

 = 0.0.5 =